 About the course

-The PGCE English (M) and (H) level courses aim to prepare you to meet QTS Standards fully and to learn to teach the 11 - 19 English/Media curriculum with confidence, authority and enthusiasm.
-The course will ensure that, as a creative teacher, you can facilitate your own students' development as fully literate young adults who can understand, engage with and create a multiplicity of texts both within and beyond the classroom.
+The PGCE English course aims to prepare you to meet QTS Standards fully and to learn to teach the 11 - 19 English/Media curriculum with confidence, authority and enthusiasm.
+The course will ensure that you can facilitate your own students' development as fully literate young adults who can understand, engage with and create a multiplicity of texts both within and beyond the classroom.

 You will have taught sessions and in-school mentoring from some of the best practitioners in the field and learn how to become an effective practitioner yourself.
 The programme will cover all areas of the National Curriculum for English and also address preparation for public examinations across the 16 -19 age range and KS3 school-based assessments.